microsoft/language-server-protocol/versions/protocol-1-x.md

 interface ResponseError<D> {
 	/**
-	 * A number indicating the error type that occured.
+	 * A number indicating the error type that occurred.
 	 */
 	code: number;